yuzhangClaremont/java/readme.md

-public function: method can be used in different classes? static funtion: can only use static variables, static function is called on class, not an object method
+public function: method can be used in different classes? static funtion: can only use static variables, static function is called on class, not an object method static method can not use this to call another method
 ```
 	public static double parameter(double radius) {
 		return 2*PI*radius;